jtherrmann/http-server/README.md

 ## Default server

-`http_server` provides a default server that simply translates each requested URI to a filesystem path relative to the directory from which the server was run. `cd` to any directory in your filesystem (e.g. your home directory) and run `jth-default-server`.
+`http_server` provides a default server that translates URIs to filesystem paths relative to the directory from which the server was run. `cd` to any directory and run `jth-default-server`.
 The server is now available at [http://localhost:8080/](http://localhost:8080/).

 ## Dynamic CSS server

-`http_server` also provides a server that translates each requested URI to a set of CSS properties.
+`http_server` also provides a server that translates URIs to CSS.
 Run `jth-dynamic-css-server` and go to [http://localhost:8080/](http://localhost:8080/) for further instructions.

 ## Custom request handlers